-Minimum Revenue Provision (MRP) Policy Statement 2022/23
+Minimum Revenue Provision (MRP) Policy Statement 2023/24

-- 2.6 The Council's MRP policy statement for 2022/23 is in accordance with the main recommendations contained within the guidance issued by the Secretary of State under section 21(1A) of the Local Government Act 2003.
+- 2.9 The Council's MRP policy statement for 2023/24 is in accordance with the main recommendations contained within the guidance issued by the Secretary of State under section 21(1A) of the Local Government Act 2003.
 MRP will be charged under Option 3 of the DLUHC guidance on General Fund borrowing.
-Option 3 is an MRP charge over a time period reasonably commensurate with the estimated useful life of a new asset. - 2.7 There is no requirement to charge MRP to the HRA.
+Option 3 is an MRP charge over a time period reasonably commensurate with the estimated useful life of a new asset. - 2.10 There is no requirement to charge MRP to the HRA.
 However, since the introduction of Self-Financing the HRA is required to charge depreciation on its assets for financial years commencing April 2017.
-As a result, depreciation has been a real cost to the HRA from financial year 2017/18 onwards. - 2.8 The HRA 30 year financial plan now includes provision for the repayment of debt and therefore the HRA will make Voluntary Revenue Provision (VRP) when this is considered prudent.
+As a result, depreciation has been a real cost to the HRA from financial year 2017/18 onwards. - 2.11 The HRA 30 year financial plan now includes provision for the repayment of debt and therefore the HRA will make Voluntary Revenue Provision (VRP) when this is considered prudent.
 The HRA has paid VRP of £0.9m in (19/20).
-There are no current plans to make further VRP payments, but sums for HRA debt repayment are currently being placed each year in an earmarked reserve. - 2.9 The requirement for the General Fund to charge MRP began when the General Fund first undertook borrowing during financial year 2016/17.
-Since then, borrowing in respect of The Pulse fitness extension, Multi-Service contract vehicles, premises and equipment, Littlecombe Business Units, the Canal, Brimscombe redevelopment and water source heat pumps project has resulted in a requirement to charge the General Fund with MRP, as a prudent provision for the repayment of that debt. - 2.10 The status of £2m of funding received from the HCA in respect of capital development works to Brimscombe Port is effectively a loan.
-As no expenditure related to that loan has yet been incurred no MRP is charged to make provision for repayment.
-When expenditure is incurred then MRP will begin.

-- 2.11 In 2022-23 IFRS16 is introduced and this will have the effect of removing the current distinction between finance and operating leases.
+Since that point the provision for the repayment of debt included within the HRA budget has been transferred on an annual basis to an earmarked reserve for future debt repayment. - 2.12 The requirement for the General Fund to charge MRP began when the General Fund first undertook borrowing during financial year 2016/17.
+Since then, borrowing in respect of The Pulse fitness extension, Multi-Service contract vehicles, premises and equipment, Littlecombe Business Units, the Canal, Brimscombe redevelopment and water source heat pumps project has resulted in a requirement to charge the General Fund with MRP, as a prudent provision for the repayment of that debt. - 2.13 In 2024/25 IFRS16 will be introduced and this will have the effect of removing the current distinction between finance and operating leases.
 As a result, some currently leased assets will come on balance sheet, but the impact is assessed as immaterial.
 The policy will be for these leased assets to be depreciated by the same amount as the MRP element of annual lease payments.
-MRP is the capital element of the annual lease payments, excluding interest and service elements which are revenue costs. - 2.12 DLUHC is currently consulting on MRP regulation changes to address a perception that some local authorities are not adequately complying with the duty to make proper MRP charges to their revenue budgets.
-Responses are due by 8 February 2022.
+MRP is the capital element of the annual lease payments, excluding interest and service elements which are revenue costs.

+2.14 DLUHC is currently consulting on MRP regulation changes to address a perception that some local authorities are not adequately complying with the duty to make proper MRP charges to their revenue budgets.
+Any changes arising are likely to take effect from 2024/25.